 Protecting Yuccas from Frost Damage

-Dealing with Frost Damage, Freeze Damage and Snow Damage on Yucca Plants
+Dealing with Frost Damage, Freeze Damage, and Snow Damage on Yucca Plants

 Despite your best efforts, yucca plants in cold weather may suffer cold damage, particularly if your cold snap is longer than a day or two.
 Frost damage on yuccas typically will affect the leaves.
 The leaves on frost damaged yuccas will at first appear brighter or blackened (depending on how severe the initial damage) and will eventually turn brown.
 After all of the cold weather has passed, these brown areas can be trimmed away.
 If the whole yucca leaf has turned brown, the whole leaf may be removed.
 Freeze damage and snow damage on a yucca is more difficult to deal with.
 Often, freeze damage will make the stems go soft and the yucca plant may lean or fall over.
 You will need to determine if the yucca plant is still alive.
 If it is, it will regrow its leaves from either the top of the stem or will grow offshoots from below the damaged area, depending on how damaged the yucca is from the frost.
 Snow damage is often broken or bent leaves and stems.
 Broken stems should be trimmed cleanly.
 Bent stems and leaves should be left until warmer weather to see how bad the damage is, if the yucca can recover, and if trimming will be required.
 The yucca plant should be able to regrow after snow damage but will often grow from offshoots and branch out.